vermont42/Voloco/README.md

 ## Introduction

-Voloco is an iOS app that demonstrates iOS-development techniques by allowing users to explore Resonant Cavity's hot-track API.
+Voloco is an iOS app that demonstrates iOS-development techniques by allowing users to explore Resonant Cavity's hot-tracks API.

 ## Build Tools & Versions Used

-I developed CatFancy using Xcode 15.1, iOS 17.2, SwiftLint 0.52.3, and [this Voloco track](https://d29ppmbpobwnlj.cloudfront.net/3303461/posts/8093364e-88b4-42f7-b4b0-6832a55a248a/audio.m4a-n.m4a).
+I developed Voloco using Xcode 15.1, iOS 17.2, SwiftLint 0.52.3, and [this Voloco track](https://d29ppmbpobwnlj.cloudfront.net/3303461/posts/8093364e-88b4-42f7-b4b0-6832a55a248a/audio.m4a-n.m4a).

 ## Discussion